danirb21/ProjectCs/README.md

-<h1>ProjectCs</h1>
+# ProjectCs

-ProjectCs is a web application that maintains the weekly CS2 team rankings and displays them through an interactive web interface.
+**ProjectCs** is a web application currently in development that tracks and displays weekly **CS2 team rankings** through an interactive web interface.

+This project is being developed as a learning and experimentation exercise, with plans to expand functionality over time.

+---

+## Project Overview

-The backend updates the ranking daily on demand: it checks if today's ranking has already been fetched and only performs scraping if the data is outdated.
+The backend updates the ranking data on demand — it checks whether the current day’s ranking has already been fetched and performs scraping only when needed.

+The frontend provides a simple visualization of the teams, their points, regions, and logos.

+---

-## Key Features
+## Current Features

-On-demand daily ranking updates: The backend checks if today’s ranking is already available and updates it if needed.
+- **On-demand ranking updates:** The backend automatically verifies if today’s data is already stored before fetching new information.

-Web visualization: Displays teams with ranking, points, region, and logo.
+- **Team visualization:** Interactive frontend showing teams, ranking, and points.

-Team details: Clicking on a team shows detailed information and its logo from the Liquipedia API.
+- **Team details:** Clicking on a team displays additional info (via Liquipedia API).

-Image proxy: Displays Liquipedia logos without CORS issues.
+- **Image proxy:** Allows Liquipedia logos to load without CORS issues.

+---

-## 🛠 Technologies Used
+## Technologies Used

-Frontend: React
+- **Frontend:** React

-Backend: Node.js, Express, Puppeteer (for scraping)
+- **Backend:** Node.js, Express, Puppeteer (for scraping)

-Database: Minimal usage currently (planned for future enhancements)
+- **Database:** MySQL *(planned for future integration)*

-Other tools: sessionStorage for temporary team data on the frontend
+- **Other tools:** `sessionStorage` for temporary data handling on the frontend

+---

-## ⚙️ Installation & Running
+## ⚙️ Installation & Running (Development mode)

 ## 1. Clone the repository
     git clone https://github.com/danirb21/ProjectCs.git